knightsUCF/CarRacing/Log.md

+# Leveraging the Physics Engine

+Leveraging the physics engine comes to great effect, since we can get a real world type simulation without doing any extra work.
+This works particularly well for the collisions.
+To note, if the player flips and lands then they keep on playing, which also provides for plenty of streamable moments.

 # Procedural Level Generation

 We would like to use procedural level generation on such things as even the trees, and the pens for the hens, and etc. That way the game will look different everytime.
 And also the player will not be able to memorize the obstacle course.